11 Best Design Feedback Tools for Creative Teams in 2026

 - Integrations with tools such as Jira, Slack, and Microsoft Teams

-Pros: Myriad of templates and strong integrations.
+Pros: Myriad templates and strong integrations.

 Cons: Performance might slow down with very complex boards.
 Comparatively pricier to other whiteboarding tools.